This Day In Writing History

 Her writing had the poetry and passion that his lacked.
 With Anaïs serving as his muse, Miller wrote his classic debut novel, Tropic of Cancer (1934), which made his name as a writer.
 Meanwhile, Anaïs worked on her own fiction.

-This was the equivalent of $15 per page in today's money; though at first, they wrote erotica for their own amusement, soon it became an important source of income during the dark days of the Depression when work was hard to come by.
+That was the equivalent of $15 per page in today's money; though at first, they wrote erotica just for their own amusement, soon it became an important source of income during the dark days of the Depression when work was hard to come by.

 Believe it or not, for Henry Miller, writing decent erotica in those days was a struggle.
 Anaïs Nin, however, was brilliant at it.
 Her erotic stories, told from a woman's perspective, were dazzling, poetic, sensual, and even philosophical at times, while also surprisingly graphic.